 - Assess the casualty’s airway and breathing.
 If the casualty has any breathing difficulty or their throat is closing call for medical assistance urgently.

-- If necessary help in the administration of medication (Epipen) according to instructions on the Adrenaline Auto Injector.
+- Once symptoms of anaphylaxis have been identified, if necessary help in the administration of medication (Epipen) according to instructions on the Adrenaline Auto Injector.

-- If a bite or sting allergy and their medication is unavailable, call for medical assistance (000)
+- If their medication is unavailable with any anaphylactic reaction, call for medical assistance (000)